[API] Configuration option to automatically set up users (VM, repository, invite)

 services/api/test/unit/user_test.rb -- blaklisted→blacklisted

-#22 Updated by Radhika Chippada almost 6 years ago
+#22 Updated by Radhika Chippada over 6 years ago

 1. "use the existing setup_repo_vm_links method instead of replicating its functionality" : Yes, you are right.
 I reverted back to just using the setup method directly.
 I had a different though process earlier, which was if a username is blacklisted, go ahead and create the all_groups and oid links but skip the repo and vm links.
 This resulted in my over-engineering!!